 Here's a couple of tips for making hard candy using flavoring oil from the "experience is the best teacher" file.

 When the holidays get closer many people like to make candy.
 One tip that is very important, and depends much of the time on the climate where you live, is to not make candy if it's raining outside.
-Extra moisture in the air will not let it set up or harden the way it is supposed to.

 When making candy to be poured into a baking dish, I find if you use butter or a buttery tasting margarine the bottom of the candy tastes better than if you'd used a non-stick cooking spray.